-Currently, the GPSC's Internship program has 6 full-time internship slots available each year, and the consortium site, Camillus House & Health, has 2 full-time internship slots available each year.
+Currently, the GPSC's Internship program has 6 full-time internship slots available each year.
 Full-time is defined as (40 to 44 hours per week) generating a total of 2,000 hours over a 12-month period.
-Goodman Center Interns complete their entire internship at the Goodman Center Clinic, while the Camillus Interns complete their entire internship at Camillus House & Health.
-Camillus interns will either complete an entire year in the inpatient substance abuse and mental health treatment facility or in the outpatient medical and mental health services unit.
-Consideration has been given to the possibility in the future for the interns to do rotations, but currently this is not in place yet.
-Both Goodman Center and Camillus House Interns participate weekly in 1-hour group supervision and 2-hour didactic seminars at the Goodman center.
+Interns complete their entire internship at the Goodman Center Clinic and participate weekly in 1-hour group supervision and 2-hour didactic seminars at the center.
 Group supervision is led by a licensed psychologist, and didactics are either led by psychologists or experts in the filed related to the topic.
-In addition, both Camillus House and Albizu University provide didactic trainings throughout the year at their respective sites, and all interns are welcomed to attend.
-Trainings provided at Camillus during internship include: ethical and legal implications, psychological testing, knowledge of medications, service delivery, working with culturally diverse populations, religious and spiritual diversity, and individual differences related to lesbian, gay, bisexual, and transgendered populations.
+Albizu University provides didactic trainings throughout the year and all interns are welcomed to attend.

 Since its inception, the GPSC's doctoral internship program had been exclusively reserved for Carlos Albizu University doctoral-level students who were interested in applying for a full time position.
-However, effective for the class of 2017-2018, the internship program will no longer be exclusively reserved for CAU students, but will open nationally to all graduate students who come from an APA accredited clinical psychology doctoral program.
+However, beginning for the class of 2017-2018, the internship program was no longer exclusively reserved for CAU students, but opened nationally to all graduate students who came from an APA accredited clinical psychology doctoral program.

 GPSC is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and abides by its guidelines.
-The Goodman Center Internship program was granted “Eligible Status” on 8/18/15 by the American Psychological Association's Commission on Accreditation (CoA).
-Eligible status means that the internship program has made public notice of its intent to seek full accreditation in the next 2 years.
-At the present time, the program has been working diligently in the writing of its self-study and will be submitted to CoA by September 1, 2016.
+The Goodman Center Internship program was granted “Eligibility Status” on 8/18/15 by the American Psychological Association's Commission on Accreditation (CoA).
+Eligibility status means that the internship program has made public notice of its intent to seek full accreditation in the next 2 years.
+At the present time, the program has been working diligently in the writing of its self-study and will be submitted to CoA by September 1, 2017.
 The self-study will then undergo an extensive review by CoA, who will then decide on a subsequent site visit.
-Once a site visit has been granted and completed (hopefully in 2017), the internship program will then await response and feedback from CoA regarding the granting of accreditation.
+Once a site visit has been granted and completed, the internship program will then await response and feedback from CoA regarding the granting of accreditation.